sys-bio/libOmexMeta/README.md

 # libsemsim (aka libOmexMeta)
-Libsemsim is a C++ library for annotating systems biology models that use xml for serialization.
+Libsemsim is a C++ library for annotating models in systems biology that use xml for serialization.
 Libsemsim uses RDF as a framework for representing these annotations.